 A word about "DeRosa Difference".
 What makes us stand out.

-Dr. DeRosa explains why DeRosa Clinic is unique in facial plastic surgery and procedures such as facelift, rhinoplasty, neck lift, facial rejuvenationRead
+Dr. DeRosa explains why DeRosa Center is unique in facial plastic surgery and procedures such as facelift, rhinoplasty, neck lift, facial rejuvenationRead

 What is the difference between local anesthesia, IV sedation, and General?

 Our Physician anesthesiologist explains the differences between anesthesia types- local, IV Sedation, and General.Read